gadlakha/USC-Course-Notes/CSCI 572 Information Retrival/Final CSCI 572 Exam Summary.md

    - update step: Calculate the new means to be the centroids of the observations in the new clusters.

-* Time Complexity: •O(iknm), m is the size of the vector, n is the number of vectors (items), k is the number of clusters, i depends upon convergence
+* Time Complexity: O(iknm), m is the size of the vector, n is the number of vectors (items), k is the number of clusters, i number of iterations, depends upon convergence
+   4 parameters that affect the computing time

+* criteria for determine k-mean algorithm terminates
+	- After a fixed number of iterations
+	- When the document partition is unchanged
+	- When the centroid positions don’t change

 ### Hierarchical Clustering Algorithms
 * Hierarchical Agglomerative Clustering Algorithm - a Bottom Up Approach